e-nopes/chiabuffer/README.md

     destinations = ["/mnt/to/"] # comma separated list of dirs to move plots into (/ at end is needed for linux!)

+Notes:
+    When chia creates plots, it does so as .plot.2.tmp.
+As a final action the files are renamed to .plot.

+    This tool will rename any existing and new .plot files to .plot.x.tmp, move them to one of the destinations, and rename them .plot

+    We scan the directory in sources for 'ext' files , and move files to a group of destinations. the files are more or less randomly thrown into any drive with available space. the intent is to parallelize the distribution, while only doing 1 copy at a time per destination.